cwarden45/DTC_Scripts/All_of_Us/README.md

 I am not exactly sure when my sample was sequenced, but I recieved a notification that I could recieve my ancestry and trait results on 3/26/2021.

+If you are not already aware of the program for free genome sequencing, you can learn more about **All of Us** [here](https://allofus.nih.gov/).

 ## Ancestry

 I very much like that the emphasis in on the broad continential assignments.